densmoe/JSON-Path-module/README.md

   * Strings, Integers, Decimals, Booleans
 * Retrieving JSON structures in a nested JSON structure
   * JSON Objects & Arrays (returned as Strings)
-* Using the JSONPath Syntax for filter results (e.g. filtering json before applying an import mapping)
+* Using the JSONPath Syntax for filter results (e.g. filtering json before applying a import mapping)
   * Features and limitations

 ## Available Microflow actions:

 GetStringFromJSONByPath
 * Returns first String value from a JSON input matching JSONPath expression
-* Returns empty if not found or result is not a String
+* Returns empty if not found or result is not String

 GetBooleanFromJSONByPath
 * Returns first Boolean* value from a JSON input matching JSONPath expression
-* Returns empty if not found or result is not a Boolean
+* Returns empty if not found or result is not Boolean

 GetIntegerFromJSONByPath
 * Returns first Integer value from a JSON input matching JSONPath expression
-* Returns empty if not found or result is not a Integer
+* Returns empty if not found or result is not Integer/Long

 GetDecimalFromJSONByPath
 * Returns first Decimal value from a JSON input matching JSONPath expression
-* Returns empty if not found or result is not numeric (Integer, Decimal,..)
+* Returns empty if not found or result is not numeric (Integer, Decimal, etc.)

 GetJSONObjectFromJSONByPath
 * Returns JSON Object String from a JSON input matching JSONPath expression